How to Get Rid of Mice In Your Home

 Yes |

-- Bait stations for mice offer a poisonous bait lure to rodents that take up to 48 hours to kill them as they freely enter the bait station to bring bits of the bait block back to their nest.
+- Bait Station to get rid of mice offer a poisonous bait lure to rodents that take up to 48 hours to kill them as they freely enter the bait station to bring bits of the bait block back to their nest.

 - Spin traps catch mice and involve an enclosure mechanism that spins closed when a mouse gets close enough to the bait found inside of the trap.